SolenoiData/Obsidian-HEP-EPN/CERN Computing/Phases/Phase 1.md

-This phase wil help us understand the information flow in the container.
+This phase will help us understand the information flow in the container.
 Finally resulting in manipulating them into saving them wherever we want

 1. Download the docker image